Napoleon at Bay: Publication history

 Kevin Zucker, a managing editor for wargame publisher Simulations Publications, Inc., decided to start up his own games company, Tactical Studies Group, and his first product was Napoleon at Bay, released as a ziplock bag game in 1978.
 Due to the similarity between the company name "Tactical Studies Group" and "Tactical Studies Rules" (TSR – the publisher of Dungeons & Dragons), Zucker quickly changed the company name to Operational Studies Group (OSG), and re-released Napoleon at Bay as a boxed set.

 As would happen with several other OSG games such as Arcola and The Legend of Robin Hood, industry giant Avalon Hill bought Napoleon at Bay, revised it slightly, and published the second edition in 1983.

 After the demise of Avalon Hill, OSG regained the rights to Napoleon at Bay, revised the game and republished the third edition in 1997 as Napoleon at Bay: Defend the Gates of Paris, 1814, with interior art and graphics by Christopher Moeller, and Joe Youst, and cover art by Rodger B. MacGowan.
 Some of the illustrations are reproductions of paintings by Jean-Louis Ernest Meissonier.

 Reception

+In Issue 45 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "Rules [are] clear in thrust, but not totally sure in actual applications.
+An experiment in real design which will repay overlooking the rule-problems.
+Historical value and play-value [are] high."